GROUP MUSIC LESSONS FOR AGES 3-5

 Schedule and Tuition

-Classes are 30 minutes and occur once each week at the same day and time.
-Tuition is $20 per class and is collected electronically in automatic monthly payments.
-Classes are divided by age and have a maximum enrollment of 4 students per class for age 3 and a maximum of 6 students per class for ages 4-5.
+Classes are 30 minutes and occur once each week.
+Tuition is $90/month and includes all the materials listed above.
+Classes are divided by age and have a maximum enrollment of four students per class for age 3 and six students per class for ages 4-5.

 “People can’t believe that Courtney is four years old and reading music.
 Courtney loves the crafts, interaction with the other children, and the class performances.
 As an educator, I see all of the benefits of learning music at a young age and how it is developing her reading and math skills.
 The teacher is great with kids and knows how to get them to work hard while having fun!” – Maurisa Roberts